bestbit7/portfolio/_posts/2019-01-06-AttributionQueries.md

 Using touch attribution, map CoolTShirts’ customer journey - from the initial visit to purchase - and use that information to optimize their marketing campaigns.

-1. How many campaigns and sources does CoolTShirts use?
+1.How many campaigns and sources does CoolTShirts use?
 Which source is used for each campaign?

 Use three queries:

-one for the number of distinct campaigns, one for the number of distinct sources, one to find how they are related.
+one for the number of distinct campaigns,<br>
+one for the number of distinct sources,<br>
+one to find how they are related.